Remote Work: A Manual for Humans

 Adaptogens such as: Ashwagandha (eg ksm-66); Cordyceps; and Panax Ginseng.
 These compounds improve resilience to stress.
 They reduce cortisol in response to stress and generally will improve your health.
 Many of the adaptogens increase free testosterone so don’t be surprised if you make big gains in your workouts.
 These are generally safe to take daily for long periods of time.

 L-Tyrosine is an amino acid in many foods that you eat that, when taken on an empty stomach, will cross the blood brain barrier and allow your brain to replenish catecholamine stock (dopamine, epinephrine, norepinephrine.)
 If you don’t need it, your brain has a rate limiting mechanism that protects your brain from producing any extra stress hormones, but if you’re chronically stressed and feeling depleted, 1 or 2 grams of L-Tyrosine on an empty stomach can bring back the color in life.
 In animal studies it’s been shown that L-Tyrosine acutely improves resilience to stress – you could consider taking it when you have that incident requiring some long hours as it’ll help you from fading.
+Take it short-term only as it will affect your serotonin and norepinephrine production negatively!

 Any of the above should be available at your local health-food store.
 I’ve researched them all thoroughly and believe they are safe and effective for daily short-term use (a month or two daily if needed).
 I’m not providing exact information here, only highlighting a few avenues.
 Check with your doctor first and note any potentially adverse interactions, especially if you happen to be taking MAO inhibitors for depression.